Hiking Elephant Mountain Taipei for the BEST view of the city!

 Elephant mountain Taipei at night

-All-in-all it’s an awesome activity, and even adds a little bit of exercise to your day.
-I have great memories of my time hiking the Elephant Mountain Taipei and I hope you guys ensure you get to experience in your time there too, you won’t regret the effort, even if it is a little hot and humid!
-And don’t worry, it’s honestly not too difficult.
+All-in-all it’s an awesome activity.
+It even adds a little bit of exercise to your day.
+I have great memories of my time hiking the Elephant Mountain Taipei and I hope you guys ensure you get to experience in your time there too.
+You won’t regret the effort, even if it is a little hot and humid!
+And don’t worry, it’s honestly not too diftficult (it’s not a ‘proper’ trek like these 25 best treks in the world).
 Even if you’re out of shape, you can take your time and still be rewarded with the best views of the city.
-Enjoy!
+Enjoy.

 Remember, never travel without travel insurance!
 And never overpay for travel insurance!